maxe-team/maxe/README.md

 cmake --build .
 ```

-TheSimulator can then be run by executing the `TheSimulator` executable.
+MAXE can then be run by executing the `TheSimulator` executable.
 Alternatively, CMake GUI can be used on all platforms to configure and generate makefiles (or equivalent on Windows) and then `make`.

 ## Embedding a Python Script
 It's pretty straightforward.
 See [the official Python documentation on the topic](https://docs.python.org/3/extending/embedding.html) for more info.